Andrew-Raz-ACRV/snake_raven_controller/README.md

 1. **talkerSnakeRaven** : This ROS node is the command generator.
 It subscribes to raven_state.msg ROS topic to get current RAVEN status, then computes corresponding motion commands for the robot arm to follow circle trajectory.
 Finally, it publishes to raven_automove.msg ROS topic.
 2. **listenerSnakeRaven** : This ROS node is only for testing.
 It serves the same purpose as the main RAVEN software, and will be replaced during actual use.
 It communicates with the talkerSnakeRaven by listening to the motion commands and sends out RAVEN state variable feedback after following the command.

-## Prerequisite File :
+## Prerequisite installation :
 The snake_raven_controller uses Eigen to compute the kinematics control algorithms.
+To install this do:
-Go to http://eigen.tuxfamily.org/index.php?title=Main_Page#Download to get the most recent Eigen.
-Download the zip, extract and find the subfolder "Eigen" and paste the folder and place it into the include folder.
+1. Go to http://eigen.tuxfamily.org/index.php?title=Main_Page#Download to get the most recent Eigen.
+2. Download the zip, extract and find the subfolder "Eigen"

-**/include folder:**
-----**/Eigen**
+3. In snake_raven_controller/ create the folder 'include' and paste 'Eigen' into the include folder.

-## Files :
+## snake_raven_controller main files :

 **/msg folder:**

-----**raven_automove.msg**
+----**raven_jointmove.msg**

 ----**raven_state.msg**

+----**snakeraven_state.msg**

 **/src folder:**

 ----**/raven_2 folder:**

---------**raven_automove.h**

 --------**raven_state.h**

-----**DS0.h**

-----**DS1.h**

-----**Raven_Controller.cpp** --------------------- (original)
+----**Raven_Controller.cpp** --------------------- (original) This is where the console interactions and modes are

-----**Raven_Controller.h** ----------------------- (original)This class controls the threads and workflow.
+----**Raven_Controller.h** ----------------------- (original) This class controls the threads and workflow.

-----**SnakeRaven.cpp** -------------------- (original)
+----**SnakeRaven.cpp** -------------------- (original) This is where the kinematics functions are

-----**SnakeRaven.h** ---------------------- (original)This class defines all the kinematic math
+----**SnakeRaven.h** ---------------------- (original) This class defines all the kinematic math functions

-----**listener.cpp** ----------------------------- (original)This will be replaced with main RAVEN software.
+----**listener.cpp** ----------------------------- (original) A test node to replace the main RAVEN software.

-----**talker.cpp** ------------------------------- (original)This file is where main is.
+----**talker.cpp** ------------------------------- (original) This file is where main is.

-----**tools.h**

-**CMakeLists.txt** ------------------------------- (original)Should merge with CMakeLists.txt in main RAVEN software.
+**CMakeLists.txt** ------------------------------- (original)

-**README.md** ------------------------------------ (original)This file!
+**README.md** ------------------------------------ (original)

-**package.xml** ---------------------------------- (original)The ROS package.xml file.
+**package.xml** ---------------------------------- (original) The ROS package.xml file.

 The file talker.cpp is the heart of SnakeRaven controller, it is where the main is.
 This file uses on methods defined in class Raven_Controller.
 Inside of class Raven_Contoller, there are two threads - ros_thread and console_thread, which takes charge of the ROS publishing/subscribing issues and user console inputs respectively.
 The class Raven_Contoller depends on class SnakeRaven to compute and design snake robot trajectories.
-So, it is basically where all the math is!
+So, it is basically where all the math is.
 In the class Raven_Controller, there are two SnakeRaven objects managing the motion of LEFT and RIGHT arm of RAVEN.
 (All these files belong to the talkerSnakeRaven ROS node.)
-And since we are NOT actually connected to the main RAVEN software yet, we have listener.cpp as the simplified version to simulate the main RAVEN software just so talker.cpp has someone to interact with.
+If NOT actually connected to the main RAVEN software, the listener.cpp is the simplified version to simulate the main RAVEN software just so talker.cpp has someone to interact with.
 Thus, listener.cpp will be completely replaced when we actually combine it with the RAVEN code.
-(This file belongs to the listenerAutoCircle ROS node.)

 ## How To Use This Code: